LOST-STATS/lost-stats.github.io/Time_Series/Rolling_Regression.md

 ## R

-In R the **roll_regress** package has a fast and efficient way to compute rolling regressions while being able to specify the linear regression, window size, whether you want a rolling or expanding window, the minimum number of observations required in a window and others.
+In R the **rollRegres** (one s, not two) package has a fast and efficient way to compute rolling regressions while being able to specify the linear regression, window size, whether you want a rolling or expanding window, the minimum number of observations required in a window and others.

 ```r?example=roll_regress
 #Load in the packages